John Bratby: Artist

-Bratby is considered the founder of kitchen sink realism a movement in which artists use everyday objects, like trash cans and beer bottles as subjects of their works, which are often thickly-laden portraits or paintings.
+Bratby is considered the founder of kitchen sink realism, a movement in which artists use everyday objects as their subjects, such as rubbish bins and beer bottles.
+Paintings in this style are often thickly-laden.
 It began in the early 1950s and has been considered an aspect of John Osborne's "Angry Young Men" movement.
-Artists Derrick Greaves, Edward Middleditch and Jack Smith were also active in the development of the movement.
+Artists Derrick Greaves, Edward Middleditch and Jack Smith were also active in the movement's development.
 Bratby often painted with bright colours, capturing his middle-class family's daily lives.
 The faces of his subjects often appeared desperate and unsightly.
 Bratby painted several kitchen subjects, often turning practical utensils such as sieves and spoons into semi-abstract shapes.
 He also painted bathrooms, and made three paintings of toilets.
-Initially there was some critical interest, but English critics later disregarded it as an important movement.
+Initially there was some critical interest, but English critics later disregarded the movement's importance.

 In 1958, Bratby created works for the fictional artist Gulley Jimson in the Alec Guinness film The Horse's Mouth.
 A portion of Bratby's painting Four Lambrettas and Three Portraits of Janet Churchman (1958) is featured on the cover of Mark Knopfler's 2007 album Kill to Get Crimson.

 As he matured, Bratby's works became "lighter and more exuberant".
 He made the mural Golgotha for Lancaster's St Martin's Chapel in 1965.
 During his career, Bratby promoted himself on television and the radio and was one of his generation's best-known artists.
 He mingled with celebrities to earn portrait commissions in the late 1960s.
 By the 1970s he had painted a series of portraits including of Billie Whitelaw.

 Bratby was elected to the Royal Academy of Arts in 1971.

 In the 1980s he travelled and made paintings of the cities he visited.
 He made intimately-posed portraits of his wife and self-portraits.
 He continued to paint with bright colours, but had developed "an economy of line".
 His paintings are shown in the 1984 television mini-series adaptation of Judith Krantz's novel Mistral's Daughter, about an artist.

-Bratby's own work fell out of favour with the emergence of Pop art, but his paintings have increased in value and critical support over recent years.
+Bratby's work fell out of favour with the emergence of Pop art, but his paintings have increased in value and critical support over recent years.
 Paul McCartney has been a collector of his works.
 McCartney had given Bratby two hours in Bratby's studio in 1967.
 Three portraits resulted from the sitting.

 Writer

-He wrote the novels Breakdown (1960), Breakfast and Elevenses (published by Hutchinson; 1961), and Brake Pedal Down (1962).
+Bratby wrote the novels Breakdown (1960), Breakfast and Elevenses (published by Hutchinson; 1961), and Brake Pedal Down (1962).
 He also wrote a book about Stanley Spencer in 1970.